Next.js Session Management

 return <Dashboard user={user} />

 }Pros: Generous free tier (50,000 MAU), tight database integration with RLS, open-source and self-hostable, real-time subscriptions.
-Cons: Less mature pre-built UI components, requires more manual setup than Clerk, and enterprise features (SSO, SAML) require higher-tier plans.
+Cons: Pre-built auth UI now ships as copy-in shadcn/ui-based blocks (the older @supabase/auth-ui-react package was archived in October 2025), so setup is more manual than Clerk's; enterprise features (SSO, SAML) require higher-tier plans.

 AWS Cognito offers deep AWS integration